 Thailand is blessed with tropical, scorching weather year-round.
 This means there are three seasons: a hot season (March-June), the wet season (July-October) and cool season (November-February).
 The temperature during these seasons remains above 26oC and humidity averages around 78%.
 Due to this, we would recommend that you pack light clothing and a light waterproof.
 Lucky for you, this makes packing a lot easier and your luggage a lot lighter.

-You definitely don’t want to forget your camera when you are travelling to Bangkok.
+You definitely don’t want to forget your camera when you are travelling to Thailand.
 No matter where we go in the world, we always ensure our camera bag is fully topped up.

 Where to Stay in Thailand

 One of our favourite parts of travelling around Asia is the affordability of accommodation in each country.
 Thailand is no different, with plenty of incredibly affordable and comfortable places to stay across the country.
 When we are on the road, we will normally book our accommodation through Booking.com, as we find this gives us the best prices and the most choice.

 Given that this guide covers all of Thailand, we have listed our top choice of accommodation for each of the regions that you will be visiting on this trip to make your choice a little easier.